zackgemmell/portfolio-2020/_posts/2020-10-01-Checklists.md

 ## Completing a checklist

 <mark>The completion workflow had to be straightforward.</mark> Every question and response needed to follow the same format and would also allow users to attach additional content such as notes, photos, or documents.
-Check out the prototypes for the [Web](https://www.sketch.com/s/ae80686d-bb0f-4a5f-b2b2-40eaf43c2fc2/a/lq8AMV/play) and [iOS](https://www.sketch.com/s/39012f72-9c4a-4218-a190-46330a5f510a/a/Aw99Or/play) experiences.

 ![Project tools on iOS](../assets/img/raken/checklist-mobile.png){: .img-50 .mt .mb .zoom-image}